IDEX Co. (NYSE:IEX) Shares Sold by BNP Paribas Arbitrage SA

 BNP Paribas Arbitrage SA cut its holdings in shares of IDEX Co.
 (NYSE:IEX – Get Rating) by 10.5% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 106,412 shares of the industrial products company’s stock after selling 12,444 shares during the quarter.
 BNP Paribas Arbitrage SA owned 0.14% of IDEX worth $19,328,000 as of its most recent SEC filing.

 A number of other hedge funds also recently added to or reduced their stakes in IEX.
 Parkside Financial Bank & Trust lifted its holdings in IDEX by 120.3% during the 1st quarter.
 Parkside Financial Bank & Trust now owns 141 shares of the industrial products company’s stock worth $27,000 after buying an additional 77 shares in the last quarter.
-Clear Street Markets LLC lifted its holdings in IDEX by 416.1% during the 2nd quarter.
-Clear Street Markets LLC now owns 160 shares of the industrial products company’s stock worth $29,000 after buying an additional 129 shares in the last quarter.
-San Luis Wealth Advisors LLC acquired a new stake in IDEX during the 1st quarter worth approximately $49,000.
-SeaCrest Wealth Management LLC acquired a new stake in IDEX during the 2nd quarter worth approximately $49,000.
-Finally, Quent Capital LLC lifted its holdings in IDEX by 126.7% during the 1st quarter.
-Quent Capital LLC now owns 442 shares of the industrial products company’s stock worth $85,000 after buying an additional 247 shares in the last quarter.
+Clear Street Markets LLC increased its position in shares of IDEX by 416.1% in the 2nd quarter.
+Clear Street Markets LLC now owns 160 shares of the industrial products company’s stock valued at $29,000 after purchasing an additional 129 shares during the last quarter.
+San Luis Wealth Advisors LLC purchased a new stake in shares of IDEX in the 1st quarter valued at approximately $49,000.
+SeaCrest Wealth Management LLC purchased a new stake in shares of IDEX in the 2nd quarter valued at approximately $49,000.
+Finally, Quent Capital LLC increased its position in shares of IDEX by 126.7% in the 1st quarter.
+Quent Capital LLC now owns 442 shares of the industrial products company’s stock valued at $85,000 after purchasing an additional 247 shares during the last quarter.
 96.52% of the stock is currently owned by institutional investors and hedge funds.

-In other IDEX news, CEO Eric D. Ashleman sold 15,848 shares of the firm’s stock in a transaction on Friday, October 28th.
-The shares were sold at an average price of $86.43, for a total transaction of $1,369,742.64.
-Following the transaction, the chief executive officer now directly owns 38,480 shares of the company’s stock, valued at approximately $3,325,826.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other news, CEO Eric D. Ashleman sold 15,848 shares of the firm’s stock in a transaction on Friday, October 28th.
-The shares were sold at an average price of $86.43, for a total value of $1,369,742.64.
-Following the completion of the sale, the chief executive officer now owns 38,480 shares in the company, valued at approximately $3,325,826.40.
+In other news, Director Livingston Satterthwaite sold 3,075 shares of the firm’s stock in a transaction on Wednesday, November 2nd.
+The shares were sold at an average price of $222.69, for a total value of $684,771.75.
+Following the completion of the sale, the director now owns 13,232 shares in the company, valued at approximately $2,946,634.08.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO William K. Grogan sold 843 shares of the firm’s stock in a transaction on Friday, October 28th.
-The stock was sold at an average price of $50.45, for a total transaction of $42,529.35.
-Following the completion of the sale, the chief financial officer now owns 127,689 shares of the company’s stock, valued at approximately $6,441,910.05.
+In other news, Director Livingston Satterthwaite sold 3,075 shares of the firm’s stock in a transaction on Wednesday, November 2nd.
+The shares were sold at an average price of $222.69, for a total value of $684,771.75.
+Following the completion of the sale, the director now owns 13,232 shares in the company, valued at approximately $2,946,634.08.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Eric D. Ashleman sold 15,848 shares of the firm’s stock in a transaction on Friday, October 28th.
+The stock was sold at an average price of $86.43, for a total transaction of $1,369,742.64.
+Following the completion of the sale, the chief executive officer now owns 38,480 shares of the company’s stock, valued at approximately $3,325,826.40.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 19,766 shares of company stock valued at $2,097,044.
-Insiders own 0.50% of the company’s stock.
+In the last quarter, insiders sold 19,766 shares of company stock worth $2,097,044.
+Company insiders own 0.50% of the company’s stock.

 Analyst Ratings Changes